 For the CLI any system with a gcc compiler should suffice.

-For the GUI the requirements are GTK3+ and gnuplot.
+For the GUI the requirements is python3 with matplotlib, numpy, pyserial and tkinter.

-If you decide to use the GUI, I strongly recommend you to take a look at Jens-Ulrich Frölich’s blog Leaves of Science or his github-page.
+If you decide to use the GUI, I strongly recommend you to also take a look at Jens-Ulrich Frölich’s blog Leaves of Science or his github-page.
 He has improved the user experience a lot and uses Octave to analyze the collected data.